-A Sand where particles between 0.0625-0.125 mm in any dimension are dominant (i.e. comprise ≥ 80 % of the Sand).
+A Sand where particles between 0.0625-0.125 mm in any dimension are dominant (i.e. comprise \ge 80 % of the Sand).

-Substratum Group: Mixed Coarse Sediment
+- Substratum Origin: Origin - Substratum Group: Mixed Coarse Sediment

-A Coarse Sediment composed of a mixture of any combination of Pebble, Granule and Sand, but where no individual component exceeds \geq 80 % of the substratum component.
+A Coarse Sediment composed of a mixture of any combination of Pebble, Granule and Sand, but where no individual component exceeds \ge 80 % of the substratum component.